egorzekov/cv/README.md

  - Implementation of new form library based on [formik](https://jaredpalmer.com/formik/) with a lot of "custom needs" functionality.
 This library is used almost for all our back-office applications now.
  - Deployment of web application using [Docker](https://www.docker.com/), [nGinx](https://nginx.org/en/) and [Heroku](https://www.heroku.com/home) from scratch.
  - Participation in the official translation of [https://reactjs.org/](https://reactjs.org/) to RU language - [Hooks FAQ and Context docs](https://github.com/reactjs/ru.reactjs.org/issues?q=author%3Aegorzekov).
- - Among with working as QA engineer in the past I used to be a lecturer of manual QA courses.
+ - While working as QA engineer in the past I used to be a lecturer of manual QA courses.
 My students are working in the best Minsk IT companies now.

 What motivates me:
  - People (awesome people!) who I can collaborate with on everyday basis.